*Click on links for free pdf downloads*

 German translation: “Die wirtschaftlichen Dimensionen des Vereinslebens,” in Juden, Christen und Vereine im Römischen Reich, ed.
 Benedikt Eckhardt and Clemens Leonhard, RVV 75 (Berlin: De Gruyter, 2018), 219–54.

 “‘The days seemed like years’: Thessalos Prepares to Encounter the God Asklepios.”
 In Purity, Holiness, and Identity in Judaism and Christianity: Essays in Memory of Susan Haber, edited by Carl S Ehrlich, Anders Runesson, and Eileen M Schuller, 208–223.
 WUNT 305.
 Tübingen: Mohr Siebeck, 2013.

 “Banqueting Values in the Associations: Rhetoric and Reality,” in Meals in the Early Christian World: Social Formation, Experimentation, and Conflict at the Table, edited by Dennis E. Smith and Hal Taussig, 73–86.
 Hampshire, UK: Palgrave, 2012.

-“Pausing at the Intersection of Religion and Travel,” in Travel and Religion in Antiquity, edited by Harland (see edited books above for full information).
+“Pausing at the Intersection of Religion and Travel,” in Travel and Religion in Antiquity, edited by Harland (see books above for full information).

-“Journeys in Pursuit of Divine Wisdom: Thessalos and Other Seekers,” in Travel and Religion in Antiquity, edited by Harland (see edited books above for full information).
+“Journeys in Pursuit of Divine Wisdom: Thessalos and Other Seekers,” in Travel and Religion in Antiquity, edited by Harland (see books above for full information).